-- -template image reslice the input image to match the specified template image grid. - -interp method set the interpolation method to use when reslicing (choices: nearest, linear, cubic, sinc.
+- -template image reslice the input image to match the specified template image grid. - -midway_space reslice the input image to the midway space.
+Requires either the -template or -warp option.
+If used with -template and -linear option the input image will be resliced onto the grid halfway between the input and template.
+If used with the -warp option the input will be warped to the midway space defined by the grid of the input warp (i.e. half way between image1 and image2) - -interp method set the interpolation method to use when reslicing (choices: nearest, linear, cubic, sinc.
 Default: cubic).